 *Student must reside in a home served by Tri-County Electric Cooperative

-Students must reside in a home served by Tri-County and must be attending one of the high schools in Marion, Jefferson or Washington County.
+Students must reside in a home served by Tri-County.
 (Home School students may participate as well!).

 Lynn Hutchison, Director of Member Services